jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

 Modern technology can support rather than replace direct observation:

 1. **Digital Calendar Tools**
-   * Apps that display both current Celtic and Gregorian dates
+   * Apps that display both current Draíocht and Gregorian dates
    * Notification systems for new moons and other astronomical events
    * Dynamic month-length calculations based on actual astronomical data